InkboxSoftware/SimpleSNESSoundEngine/README.md

 ```
 The resulting soundEngine-SPC700.BIN file can be included in the SNES game ROM and then transferred to the APU.

 **Note that this binary file represents the whole memory space from 0x000 to 0xFFFF.
-If you wish to retain the 200 Byte startup program to transfer data, then the first 200 bytes of the file must be skipped in the transfer to the APU!**
+If you wish to retain the 0x200 byte startup program to transfer data, then the first 0x200 bytes of the file must be skipped in the transfer to the APU!**

 ## Future Work
 Currently the sound engine code is a snap shot of the sound engine as is present in the SNES game [〇 Star](https://inkbox-software.itch.io/zerostar).
 Future changes will come to a more generic version of the sound driver later including: